Who are we?

 I am a National Leader of Governance and have a particular expertise in Governance, Admissions and Senior leader appointments in education as well as supporting church schools with their Christian Ethos.

-I am married with three daughters one who is at University and the other two currently doing their “A” levels.
+I am married with three daughters, one who is working in London and the other two are currently attending university.
 I am also (and this is a bit sad) a season ticket holder at Northampton Town.

 Member & Director